tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Supported proxy.

 #### Performance optimizations
-- Optimized the hotspot update problem caused by `insert on duplicate key update`.
+- Optimized the hotspot update performance caused by `insert on duplicate key update`.
 - Accelerated the application of hash scan by aggregating multiple identical binlog events.
 - Greatly reduced the memory usage by the `prepare` statement in point queries in the thread pool mode when the plan cache was enabled.

 #### Bug fixes
-- Fixed the error of unstable performance after hotspot update optimization was enabled.
+- Fixed the error of unstable performance after hotspot update was enabled after optimization.
 - Fixed the issue where `select count(*)` parallel scans caused full-table scans in extreme cases.
 - Fixed performance issues caused by execution plan changes due to reading zero statistics in various cases.
 - Fixed the bug where queries were in the `query end` status for a long time.